Skip to content

 Repository initialised on branch main with one commit.
 Ready to branch.

-Try this: load Diverged branches, switch to main, run git merge feature — watch a merge commit appear with two parents.
+Try this: load Diverged branches, switch to main, run git merge feature, and watch a merge commit appear with two parents.

 The mental model: Branches are not folders or copies of the code.
 A branch is a movable label that points at a single commit. git branch creates a label; git switch moves HEAD to a different label; committing advances whichever label HEAD is currently riding.
 The graph is the truth and the labels are just convenient names for spots on it.

 1. Fast-forward merge.
-Load the Feature ready to fast-forward preset.
+Click Feature ready to fast-forward.
 You’re on main (i.e., HEAD), and feature is two commits ahead.
 Run git merge feature.
-The main pointer slides forward to meet feature — no merge commit is created, because main had no commits of its own to combine.
+The main pointer slides forward to meet feature; no merge commit is created, because main had no commits of its own to combine.

 2. Three-way merge.
-Load the Diverged branches preset.
+Click Diverged branches.
 Now both branches have new commits, so a fast-forward isn’t possible.
 Run git merge feature from main and look closely at the resulting commit: it has two parent edges feeding into it.
 That’s a merge commit, and it’s how Git records “these two histories came back together here”.

-5. Clean up.
+6. Clean up.
 Once a feature branch has been merged into main, you can safely delete the local label with git branch -d.
-The commits don’t disappear — they’re still reachable from main — but the branch pointer is gone.
+The commits don’t disappear, since they’re still reachable from main, but the branch pointer is gone.
 Try deleting an unmerged branch and read the error: Git protects you from losing work.

 Concept Match